 Our careful approach to sustainability ensured we committed to build a local supply chains, boost the local economy, and maximise the benefits to local communities.

 This report reviews our performance against those commitments.
-The charter hereon in will be part of the OnPath promise, with the jobs and skills fund element with South Lanarkshire council maintaining the Connect2Renewables brand.
+The charter hereon in will be part of OnPath Together, with the jobs and skills fund element with South Lanarkshire council maintaining the Connect2Renewables brand.

-I. Foreword
+1. Foreword

 Doing the right thing...